richieinthecloud/sql-datawarehouse-project/README.md

 ## About Me 👨🏽‍💻

-I am an IT Specialist with 5 years of experience as a Network Engineer and Administrator.
+Hello!
+My name is Richard Alvarez and I am an IT Specialist with 5 years of experience as a Network Engineer and Administrator.
 I am learning SQL and many more skills because I aspire to become a Data Engineer and/or Cloud Engineer.
 I am an IT professional passionate about growth and professional development.
-This project is part of an SQL course I am taking while studying under Baraa Khatib Salkini.
+This project is part of a SQL course I am taking while studying under Baraa Khatib Salkini.